 Some ideas could include:

 Asking food safety questions at the interview.
-Just because they are in possession of a food handler card, doesn’t ensure they have retained the knowledge.
+Just because they have a food handler card doesn’t ensure they have retained the knowledge.

 Give each line cook a thin-tipped thermometer during service.
 Make sure they know how to use it properly and what temperatures they must reach for each protein.